Close

 • Meet with a member of our settlement team to assist with a smooth transition to school and life in Halton.

-• Learn about the education system in Ontario
+• Learn about the education system in Ontario.

 • Ask questions about how to best support your child’s transition to life and schooling in Halton.

-How long is the appointment?
+How long is the assessment?

 Secondary Assessment - Gr.
 9-12